 Coffee Tracker

 Now that you’re familiar with Angular, let’s combine it with .NET!
 And what a powerful combination that is.
 The limit of what you can build using these two is only the limit of your imagination.
-We will be creating two separate applications: An Angular front-end and a C# Web Api.
+We will be creating two separate applications: An Angular front-end and an ASP.NET Core Web Api.
 The front-end will call the api, similarly to what you’ve done before in our Shifts Logger project.

 Requirements

-• This is an application where you should record your consumption of coffee.
+This is an application where you should record sales in a coffee shop.

-• You should have a filter functionality, so I can select records per date.
+You should have a filter functionality, so users can select records per date.

 Resources